AdobeDocs/campaign-web.en/help/v8/audience/control-group.md

 * To define a new query, select **Create your own** and define the exclusion criteria using the rule builder.
 Refer to this [section](segment-builder.md).

-The profiles included in the audience or matching the result of the query will be excluded from the target.
+The profiles included in the audience or matching the result of the query are excluded from the target.